Sharing the load

 Note: New property owners or property owners who have not received a property tax notice will need to contact the District office to receive a copy.

 Non-receipt of a property tax notice is not a valid reason for failing to pay taxes by the due date.

 How to Pay Your Property Tax

 Home Owner Grants

-The Home Owner Grant is a provincial subsidy program, administered by Home Owner Grant Administration and Municipal Collectors.
+The Home Owner Grant is a provincial subsidy program, administered by the Provincial Government.
 The purpose of the grant is to reduce the burden of residential property taxes on registered owners who occupy eligible residences.

 Property Tax Deferment

-Property Tax Deferment is a low-interest loan program that assists qualifying homeowners in British Columbia in paying the annual property taxes on their homes.
+Property Tax Deferment is a low-interest loan program that assists qualifying homeowners in British Columbia in paying the current year's property taxes on their homes.
 The program is administered by the Province in conjunction with municipal tax collectors.